Meclizine (By mouth)

 - Motion sickness: Take this medicine at least 1 hour before travel if you are using it to prevent motion sickness.
 One dose of this medicine should prevent motion sickness for 24 hours.

-- This medicine is usually taken only as needed.
-If you are taking meclizine regularly, take your missed dose as soon as you remember.
-However, if it is almost time for your next dose, wait until then to take the medicine and skip the missed dose.
-Do not use extra medicine to make up for a missed dose.
+- Missed dose: Take a dose as soon as you remember.
+If it is almost time for your next dose, wait until then and take a regular dose.
+Do not take extra medicine to make up for a missed dose.
+If you use this medicine for motion sickness, take it only as needed.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.